·10 min read

 What is the biggest risk of buying in KLCC?

 Overpaying at the top of a micro-cycle.
-Typical investor experience shows that buyers who negotiate 5–8% below asking price and hold for 5+ years consistently generate positive total returns regardless of entry timing.
+Typical investor experience shows that buyers who negotiate 5 to 8% below asking price and hold for 5+ years consistently generate positive total returns regardless of entry timing.

 Further Reading